 Ellen Forget (PhD candidate, Faculty of Information Studies, University of Toronto)

 Photo credit: Kaela Leone

-Ellen Forget is a PhD student at University of Toronto in the Faculty of Information and the collaborative specialization of Book History and Print Culture.
+Ellen Forget is a PhD candidate at University of Toronto in the Faculty of Information and the collaborative specialization of Book History and Print Culture.
 They are a graduate of the Master of Publishing and Editing Certificate programs at Simon Fraser University and work as a freelance editor.
 Ellen’s research interests include speculative fiction genres, digital publishing, and accessible book formats.